libp2p/specs/gossipsub/README.md

 When Q accepts P as a new neighbor, it also sends a `FORWARDJOIN` message to a random node in its active list.
-The `FORWARDJOIN` propagates with a random walk until its TTL is 0, while being added to the passive list of the receiving node.
+The `FORWARDJOIN` propagates with a random walk until its TTL is 0, while being added to the passive list of the receiving nodes.

 If P fails to join because of connectivity issues, it decrements the TTL and tries another starting node.
 This is repeated until a ttl of zero reuses the connection in the case of NATed hosts.

-Once the first link has been established, P then needs to increase its active list size to `A` by connecting to more nodes.
+Once the first links have been established, P then needs to increase its active list size to `A` by connecting to more nodes.
 This is accomplished by ordering the subscriber list by RTT and picking the nearest nodes and some nodes at random and sending `NEIGHBOR`